OptimChain/Main/_posts/Van_Instructions.md

 **Wifi**:

-1. The wifi is located in the pouch below the table.
+1. The wifi is located in the pouch below the table (Inseego MiFi M2100 5G UW).
 Wifi password is as follows:

         UserName: Verizon-M2100-5A80
-        Password: 2ea17dda
+        Password: ''

 2. To check coverage, use the following app: https://www.verizon.com/coverage-map/